mezzio/mezzio/docs/book/v2/features/middleware/implicit-methods-middleware.md

 ## ImplicitHeadMiddleware

-`Mezzio\Middleware\ImplicitHeadMiddleware` provides support for handling `HEAD` requests to routed middleware when the route does not expliclity allow for the method.
+`Mezzio\Middleware\ImplicitHeadMiddleware` provides support for handling `HEAD` requests to routed middleware when the route does not explicitly allow for the method.
 It should be registered _between_ the routing and dispatch middleware.